glcapitan/supply-chain-analytics-dashboard/README.md

 # Supply Chain Analytics Dashboard

-**Turning inventory data into executive action.**
+**End-to-End BI Case Study: Turning Inventory Data into Executive Action**

-An end-to-end BI case study for a mid-size omnichannel retailer, built from raw sales, inventory, and movement data into a Power BI executive dashboard, Kimball-style analytical model, and leadership-ready findings deck.
+An end-to-end BI project for a mid-size omnichannel retailer, built from raw sales, inventory, and movement data into a Power BI executive dashboard, Kimball-style analytical model, and leadership-ready findings deck.

 The key finding: the business did **not** have a stockout problem.
 It had an **overstock problem**.